The Forensic Anthropology Society of Europe (FASE)

 , a contemporary collection housed at the University of Crete, the virtual collection of post-mortem CT scans of forensic anthropology cases and the experimental collection of ballistics and sharp force trauma of the Forensic Medicine Unit.
 A total of 5 practical sessions 2,5 hours each with a small break in between are scheduled.
 The Virtual Anatomy Table

-of the University of Crete can be made available for a session of musculoskeletal anatomy to the workshop participants.
+of the University of Crete will be used for a session of musculoskeletal anatomy for the workshop participants.
+This session will be delivered by colleagues of the Department of Anatomy